Woman touching a pimple on her face in front of the mirror while checking her skin with skincare products in the background

 Introduction

-errors in skin care are among the leading causes of skin problems, even among those who use quality products.
+Skincare mistakes are a major cause of skin problems, even among those who use quality products.

 In Italy, more and more people are investing in skincare, but often without any real knowledge of their skin type or the ingredients used.